World Tourism Day

 Since 1980, the United Nations World Tourism Organization has celebrated World Tourism Day as international observances on September 27.
 This date was chosen as on that day in 1970, the Statutes of the UNWTO were adopted.
 This day is also the day when the peak tourism season in the Northern Hemisphere meets the peak tourism season in the Southern Hemisphere.
 The adoption of these Statutes is considered a milestone in global tourism.
 The purpose of this day is to raise awareness on the role of tourism within the international community and to demonstrate how it affects social, cultural, political and economic values worldwide.

 At its Twelfth Session in Istanbul, Turkey, in October 1997, the UNWTO General Assembly decided to designate a host country each year to act as the Organization's partner in the celebration of World Tourism Day.
 At its Fifteenth Session in Beijing, China, in October 2003, the Assembly decided the following geographic order to be followed for World Tourism Day celebrations: 2006 in Europe; 2007 in South Asia; 2008 in the Americas; 2009 in Africa and 2011 in the Middle East.

-The late Ignatius Amaduwa Atigbi, a Nigerian national, was the one who proposed the idea of marking September 27 of every year as World Tourism Day.
+The late Ignatius Amaduwa Atigbi, a Nigerian national, proposed to mark September 27 of every year as World Tourism Day at a meeting of the International Union of Official Travel Organisation in Ankara, Turkey in 1971.
 He was finally recognized for his contribution in 2009.
 The colour of World Tourism Day is Blue.

-World Tourism Day's primary objective is to highlight the significance of tourism on a global scale.
-Apart from the economic impact that tourism brings to a country, it also plays a role in influencing the social, political and cultural environment of the countries.

-The primary objective of World Tourism Day is to underscore the importance of tourism on a global scale.
-Beyond its economic impact, tourism significantly influences the social, political, and cultural fabric of countries and regions.
-By celebrating this day, nations seek to emphasise that tourism is not just about revenue; it is also about fostering connections, understanding diverse cultures and promoting sustainable practices.